02 - A Minimal Rust Kernel

 build-std = ["core", "compiler_builtins"]

-This tells cargo that it should recompile the core
+This tells cargo that it should recompile the core and compiler_builtins

 order to recompile these libraries, cargo needs access to the rust source code,

-which we can install with rustup component add rust-src
+which we can install with rustup component add rust-src.

-configuration key and installing the
+After setting the unstable.build-std configuration key and installing the

-component, we can rerun our build command:
+rust-src component, we can rerun our build command:

 > cargo build --target x86_64-siso_os.json